lsnidero/keycloak-spid-provider/README.md

 - one can be used to test the login/logout functionality and exposes the descriptor at [https://localhost:8080/demo/metadata.xml](https://localhost:8080/demo/metadata.xml).
 - another one can be used to validate the service provider (Keycloak) metadata, requests and responses in order to pass all of the checks required by AGID.
 It exposes the descriptor at [https://localhost:8080/metadata.xml](https://localhost:8080/metadata.xml)

-You will need these endpoints later to setup the Keycloak Identity Provider configurations.
+You will need these endpoints later to set up the Keycloak Identity Provider configurations.

 To stop the SPID SAML Check running container just kill the `docker run...` command with *CTRL+C*.